 \subsection{User-space and System Software}

-Using an existing queuing framework such as \boost or \ZMQ with \VL is simply a matter of mapping the specific load store instructions to the specific software application program interface.
+Using an existing queuing framework such as \boost or \ZMQ with \VL is simply a matter of mapping the \ISA from \S~\ref{sec:isa} corresponding to enqueue/dequeue semantics to the existing software queue application program interface.
 There are a few additional allocation constraints, such as specific alignment requirements and \VLRD setup.
 Hence, we develop a library to ease the programmer burden.